 - A unit multiplier to convert anesthesia units into a dollar amount for anesthesia services.
 Conversion Factors are reviewed annually by CMS and vary geographically.

 - A technique that is used during heart surgery to take over temporarily the function of the heart and lungs.

 5 True/False Questions

-Intraperitoneal (Upper Abdomen) → Within the peritoneum; organs in the upper abdomen - stomach, liver, gallbladder, spleen, jejunum, ascending and transverse colon.
+Intraperitoneal (Upper Abdomen) → Within the peritoneum; inlcudes the appendix, cecum, ileum, and sigmoid colon.